Michael Fontaine C.V.

-Latin literature of all time periods, from the middle Republic through the Italian and Northern Renaissance, and classical Roman, Greek, and Renaissance society.
-Special interests include wine, ancient comedy and jokes, Virgil, classical ideas about the mind, psychiatry, or mental illness, and the application of social psychology to classical texts.
+Latin literature of all time periods (antiquity through Renaissance) and classical Roman, Greek, and Renaissance society.
+Special interests include wine, comedy and jokes, wisdom literature, and classical ideas about psychiatry and mental illness.

-- 2003-4, Amherst College, Visiting Assistant Professor of Classics
+- Visiting Assistant Professor of Classics, Amherst College (2003-4, three semesters)

-- 2018- Associate Vice Provost of Undergraduate Education, Cornell University
+- Associate Vice Provost of Undergraduate Education, Cornell University (since 2018)

-- 2016 Acting Dean of the University Faculty, Cornell University (spring)
+- Acting Dean of the University Faculty, Cornell University (spring 2016)

-- 2012-6 Associate Dean of the Faculty, Cornell University
+- Associate Dean of the University Faculty, Cornell University (2012-6)

-- 2016 Recipient of the Thomas S. Szasz Award for Outstanding Contributions to the Cause of Civil Liberties, presented by The Center for Independent Thought
+- Recipient of the 2016 Thomas S. Szasz Award for Outstanding Contributions to the Cause of Civil Liberties

 I took 1999-2000 off to study Latin in Rome with Reginald Foster as a lay student at the Pontifical Gregorian University, courtesy of a Rotary Club Ambassadorial scholarship.
 I spent summer 2001 at the American School of Classical Studies in Athens.